-Chris Evert: Tennis stars under 'more pressure'
+Chris Evert: Tennis stars under 'more pressure' today, says ex-world No. 1 | CNN

 Story highlights

-But former world No. 1 Chris Evert -- who won 18 grand slam titles during the 1970s and 80s -- thinks tennis players today are under more pressure than ever before.
+But former world No. 1 Chris Evert – who won 18 grand slam singles titles during the 1970s and ’80s – thinks tennis stars today are playing in a more pressurized environment.

-"I think right now the game is bigger business," Evert told CNN World Sport."There's more money, there's more media, and there's social media which means you can't do anything in private anymore.
+“I think right now the game is bigger business,” Evert told CNN’s World Sport show.”There’s more money, there’s more media, and there’s social media which means you can’t do anything in private anymore.

 “Everybody knows everything about your life.
 I think that adds more pressure.